neuralmagic/sparseml/integrations/ultralytics-yolov8/tutorials/sparse-transfer-learning.md

 ### Example

-Let's try a real example with an aerial dataset.
+The following is a real example with an aerial dataset.

 #### Download the Dataset